 Our Attorneys Pursue Asthma Disability Benefits on Denied Claims

-If you suffer from asthma and it affects your ability to work, disability benefits may be available to you from your long term disability (LTD) insurance policy, the Social Security Administration (SSA) or from the Veterans disability program.
+If your asthma condition affects your ability to work, you may qualify for disability benefits through the group long term disability (LTD) insurance policy you bought at work, a private LTD disability insurance policy, the Social Security Administration (SSA) or from the Veterans Administration.

-Asthma, a form of chronic obstructive lung disease (COPD), can be an intensely disabling condition.
-People with this incurable disease know asthma symptoms can make them feel as though they are suffocating.
-Their airways become swollen and sensitive, as the muscles surrounding their airways tighten and fill with mucus.
-Asthma sufferers live with extreme shortness of breath, wheezing, coughing and chest tightness.
+Asthma is a type of chronic obstructive lung disease (COPD) with the potential to be an intensely disabling condition.
+Asthma causes the sufferer’s airways to become swollen and sensitive, as the muscles surrounding their airways tighten and fill with mucus.
+People who suffer from this incurable disease often compare the symptoms as similar to suffocation.
+Their condition forces them to endure extreme shortness of breath, wheezing, coughing and tightness in the chest.

 LTD Insurance Claims for Asthma Disability

-Insurance providers routinely search for every possible angle – both technical and legal – that will enable them to deny or delay a legitimate claim with the hope that you will give up.
-One of the first (of many) angles an insurer will pursue is to say your asthma is a pre-existing condition.
+Their claim isn’t denied because they don’t deserve or need those LTD benefits.
+The insurance providers routinely search for every possible angle – both technical and legal – that will enable them to deny or delay a legitimate claim.
+They hope the applicant will become discouraged and give up.
+One of the insurance company’s favorite moves is to assert your asthma is a pre-existing condition.

-With valid claims of asthma disability, a skilled lawyer to advocate on your behalf is often the missing link in proving that you are in fact disabled under the insurance policy.
+This is where the services of a skilled LTD disability benefits lawyer can be critical to your case.
+Often, a careful review of the policy will reveal that you are, in fact, disabled under the terms of the insurance policy.
 Our disability attorneys excel in challenging insurers who do not live up to their end of the contract.

-Don’t lose coverage when you need it most – ask our attorneys to evaluate your claim at no cost to you.
+Don’t lose out on LTD insurance benefits when you need them the most – contact the law offices of Marc Whitehead & Associates to have one of our experienced LTD insurance attorneys evaluate your claim at no cost to you.

-If your initial claim was denied by the Social Security Administration (SSA), we can help you appeal the denial, or answer any questions you have.
+If your initial claim was denied by the Social Security Administration, Marc Whitehead & Associates are here to help you appeal the denial.

 Section 3.03A states that anyone diagnosed with chronic asthmatic bronchitis will be evaluated under the listing 3.02A (Chronic Pulmonary Insufficiency, which includes COPD) – please read about COPD here.

-Social Security puts major emphasis on medical reports and historical documentation when deciding whether to grant disability benefits for asthma.
-This makes it essential to build strong partnerships with your doctor and other health care providers.
+The Social Security Administration’s determination is usually based on two factors: whether your asthma prevents you from working; and if your condition has lasted or is expected to last for a minimum of one year, or to result in death.
+They put a major emphasis on medical reports and historical documentation when deciding whether to grant disability benefits for asthma.
+The importance of these records makes it essential to build strong partnerships with your doctor and other health care providers.

-Often asthma victims do not entirely meet the SSA listings – yet they may still qualify for Social Security disability compensation due to vocational and many other factors.
-Attorney Marc Whitehead is Board Certified in Social Security Law, and can help you by preparing a strong legal case for appeal.
+Even if an asthma victim does not entirely meet the requirements as detailed in the SSA listings – they may still qualify for Social Security disability compensation due to vocational and many other factors.
+Attorney Marc Whitehead is Board Certified in Social Security Law, and can help you by preparing a strong legal case that shows your disability meet the standards.

 Help for Veterans Claiming VA Disability Benefits for Asthma